Trump threatens to close border with Mexico next week

 Ports of entry are official crossing points that are used by residents and commercial vehicles.
 The official, who spoke to reporters on condition of anonymity, did not specify which ports the administration was considering closing, but said only that closures were "on the table."

+Customs and Border Protection commissioner Kevin McAleenan said Wednesday that 750 border inspectors would be reassigned to deal with the growing number of migrant families, and the DHS official said Friday that the department was seeking volunteers from other agencies to help.

-Democratic and Republican lawmakers have fought over whether there actually is a "crisis" at the border, particularly amid Trump's push for a border wall, which he claims will solve immigration problems.
-Wisconsin Republican Sen. Ron Johnson, chairman of the Senate Homeland Security Committee, said Thursday the immigration system is cracking under the strain.
+Democratic and Republican lawmakers have fought over whether there actually is a "crisis" at the border, particularly amid Trump's push for a border wall, which he claims will solve immigration problems, though a wall wouldn't keep out families who cross the border at official points so they can surrender and be detained.

 The president called on Congress to immediately change what he said were weak U.S. immigration laws, which he blamed on Democrats.

-Arrests all along the southern border have skyrocketed in recent months.
-Border agents are on track to make 100,000 arrests and denials of entry there this month, more than half of them families with children.

-To manage the crush, U.S. Customs and Border Protection is reassigning 750 border inspectors from their usual duties at the ports of entry to help Border Patrol keep pace with arrivals in between ports of entry.
-The head of the agency held a press conference in El Paso, Texas, on Wednesday to say the breaking point had arrived.
+The Department of Homeland Security wants the authority to detain families for longer and more quickly deport children from Central America who arrive at the border on their own.
+The department argues those policy changes would stop families from trying to enter the U.S.

-AP writer Nomaan Merchant reported from Houston.
+Merchant reported from Houston.